Dear TexCare, #1mybookmark

 |

-We spilled red wine on a new wool sofa.
-The stain is tried soaked with potato flour, but there are still some stains left.
-Can we use TexCare without the risk of bleaching or discolouration of the substance?
+We spilled some red wine on a new wool sofa.
+We tried soaking it up with potato flour, but there are still some marks.
+Can we use TexCare without risking any bleaching or discoloration of the fabric?

 Aa.
 B. N. Holstebro |